1867blueballoons/healthspan-tracker/README.md

-Supporting code for the Web App plus the backend Google workbook.
+Code for the Web App plus the backend Google appscripts / workbook.
-It also has code for the Google AppSheet but this is due to be withdrawn.
+Includes UI pilots.
+Uses google sheets for storage and a cache to improve performance.
+Uses github to deliver web app.